daler/gffutils/doc/source/examples.rst

 for genes and transcripts (see :ref:`gtf`).
 These are not explicitly defined in a GTF file, but can be inferred.
 Even though gene and transcript features do not exist in the file, they will still be created.
-This is why `id_spec={'gene': 'gene_id'}` works.
+This is why `id_spec={'gene': 'gene_id'}`
+works: the primary key of "gene" features -- which don't exist in the GTF file but are inferred by :mod:`gffutils` -- will be the "gene_id" attribute.

 Note that in this example, gene_id and transcript_id are identical.
-This causes all sorts of problems; but to get around this we can write a transform function that applies an arbitrary transformation to a dictionary returned by the parser.
+This causes all sorts of problems.
+To get around this we can write a transform function (see :ref:`transform` for details) that applies an arbitrary transformation to a dictionary returned by the parser.
 This will modify the data upon import into the database:

 >>> def transform_func(x):
 ...     # adds some text to the end of transcript IDs